jpuli/pqvp/README.md

 **Play 11 Manage security and privacy through reusable processes**

 Our team reviewed the Description, Checklist, and Key Questions for Play 11 and determined that security and privacy would be evaluated and addressed in subsequent Epics/Sprints.
 Given the functionality of DAAS, an area of concern would be protecting user profiles and contact information.
-The application is accessed via HTTPS, providing a secure commmunication channel for the Working Prototype.
+In future Sprints, the application cam be exclusively accessed via HTTPS, providing a secure commmunication channel for the Working Prototype.
 The planned physical environment expects the use of firewalls as depicted in our reference model above.

 **Play 12 Use data to drive decisions**